Dear readers of ADxS.org, please forgive the disruption.

 MCP-1 (monocyte chemoattractant protein-1) in the brain

-Oxidative stress (superoxidants) in the brain by microglia
+Oxidative stress (superoxidants) in the brain due to microglia

-Hepatitis C-infected subjects received IFN-α and a radioactivity-measurable L-dopa (F-dopa).
-IFN-α caused significantly increased uptake of F-dopa and decreased turnover of F-dopa in caudate nucleus, putamen, and those areas of the ventral striatum that were diminished activated by IFN-α.
+Hepatitis C-infected patients received IFN-α and an L-dopa (F-dopa) measurable by radioactivity.
+IFN-α significantly increased F-dopa uptake and decreased F-dopa turnover in the caudate nucleus, putamen and those areas of the ventral striatum that were less activated by IFN-α.
 The changes in F-dopa uptake and turnover correlated with depression and fatigue3

-In contrast, in Parkinson’s disease, it is observed:
+Parkinson’s disease, on the other hand, is observed:

-Norepinephrine and dopamine levels and tyrosine hydroxylase in rats were induced by IFN-α by 7-day administration13
+Noradrenaline and dopamine levels and tyrosine hydroxylase in rats were increased by IFN-α administered for 7 days13

 Significantly increased in